janniks/git-ignore/README.md

 ## Installation 🛠

-**git-ignore** is currently available via external Hombrew tap.
-We are working on adding it to the official Homebrew taps.

 ```
 brew tap janniks/git-ignore
 brew install git-ignore
 ```

-Then you can use `git ignore` in any git repository.
+## Usage 🚀

+**git-ignore** is used to generate new `.gitignore` files or append content to existing ones.

+From now on, you simply run `git ignore` to launch the interactive CLI, anytime you want to setup or change a `.gitignore` file.

 ## Why? ⚡️